 Water quality describes the health of water, any chemical or microbiological contaminants it may contain, and the consequences for the ecology and health of aquatic systems and human health.

 The Office of Environment and Heritage conducts water quality monitoring of beaches within the Mosman municipality, including Chinamans, Edwards and Balmoral Beach, Clifton Gardens and Little Sirius Cove.
-Information on the Beachwatch/Harbourwatch program and daily Harbourwatch water quality results can be found at www.environment.nsw.gov.au/beach
+Refer to Beachwatch Program for daily Harbourwatch water quality results.

 As all of Mosman forms the catchment for our harbour waterways, we all have a role to play in preventing stormwater pollution: